jaykeny/tidy-tube/README.md

 ```
 javascript
 const SETTINGS = {
-  hideMembersOnly: true,    // Hide "Members only" videos
+  hideMembersOnly: true,  // hide member videos
-  minViews: 100000,         // Hide normal videos under this view count
+  minViews: 100000,       // hide normal videos under this
-  hideLiveUnder: 100000     // Hide live streams with fewer viewers than this
+  hideLiveUnder: 100000,  // hide live streams with fewer viewers than this
+  hideOlderThanMonths: 1, // hide videos older than this number of months
+  hideWatched: true       // hide videos with watched progress bar
 };
 ```

+## Changelog

+### 1.1.1
+Bugfix: Channel videos were showing member videos

+### 1.1.0
+Added: Ability to hide videos older than X months
+Added: Ability to hide videos that have a progress bar

+### 1.0.0
+Initial Release